-Figure 6.
-Frequency sweep with two YIG rods with a magnetic field 53% of the YIG saturization magnetization.
+Figure 6: Frequency sweep with two YIG rods with a magnetic field 53% of the YIG saturization magnetization.

-With two rods inserted in opposite cells the $\pi$ -mode frequency change was 12.2 MHz resulting from an applied DC magnetic field of 950 gauss.
+With two rods inserted in opposite cells the π -mode frequency change was 12.2 MHz resulting from an applied DC magnetic field of 950 gauss.
+From Figure 5 one can estimate the real part of the permeability for the test above to be μ_r =5.
+A change of 12 MHz is quite large for this frequency magnetron, where a ±5MHz tunability would greatly improve the efficiency of a phase array system.

-Figure 7.
-Calculations of the change in frequency as a function of the permeability of two rods in the anode structure
+Figure 7: Calculations of the change in frequency as a function of the permeability of two rods in the anode structure.